mattmassicotte/ConcurrencyRecipes/Recipes/AsyncContext.md

 }
 ```

-This pattern, in the pre-structured-concurrency world, provides the following properties:
+This DispatchQueue pattern provides the following properties:

 1. **Ordering**: You know `beforeWorkBegins()` runs before `expensiveWorks()` which runs before `afterWorkIsDone()`.
 2. **Thread-safety**: You know `beforeWorkBegins()` and `afterWorkIsDone()` run on the main thread and `expensiveWork()` runs on a background thread.
 3. **"Immediacy"**: There is no "waiting" before running `beforeWorkBegins()`.

-There are different recipes for recreating this pattern in Structured Concurrency and preserving these properties depending upon:
+There are different recipes for recreating this pattern in Swift Concurrency and preserving these properties depending upon:

 1. Does an asynchronous wrapper exist for `expensiveWork()`?
 2. Does the _immediacy_ property need to be preserved for a synchronous or asynchronous context?